About

-Early in my life, urgency was unavoidable.
-Growing up in West Philadelphia meant decisions were reactive and consequences were immediate.
+And I’ve learned that the hardest phase isn’t the struggle — it’s what comes after.
+Growing up in West Philadelphia meant urgency was unavoidable; decisions were reactive and consequences immediate.
 Chaos, for better or worse, created momentum.

 Can’t Break Me grew out of this lived contrast.